karlproject/karldocs/docs/specs/drafts/ux2-reskin.rst

 #.
 Section tools (blog, etc.) get a non-shadowed font

 #.
-Inactive section tools also don't get "de-emphasized".
-If needed,
-   make inactive section tabs "pop more" (i.e. don't use a color so close to the background color).
-We hope that removing the shadow on inactive labels is enough.

-#.
 Remove beige background color in the content area.

-#.
-Make action menu buttons be more compact

 #.
 Portlet styling directly stolen from soros.org to give a less-boxy,
    app-y feeling: